What is Push Down Accounting?

 Conclusion

-- ASU 2014-17 gives an acquiree the flexibility to choose to apply to push down accounting in its separate financial statements for each change-in-control event.
+- ASU 2014-17 gives an acquiree the flexibility to apply to push down accounting in its separate financial statements for each change-in-control event.

 - The option available to the consolidated subsidiaries of the acquiree to opt for a pushdown accounting provides for the adoption of a more relevant basis of accounting.

-- Push down accounting allows for a more consistent basis of accounting between the acquirer’s and acquiree’s books, easing the process of consolidation to that extent.
+- Push-down accounting allows for a more consistent basis of accounting between the acquirer’s and acquiree’s books, easing the consolidation process to that extent.

 Recommended Articles